-Mark Waugh had been criticising India’s skipper by branding his recent form on his lack of concentration or “brain-fade”.
-The former player might have spoken too soon that Virat Kohli’s aggressive approach had rubbed on to the other members of Indian team in a wrong way.
+Mark Waugh had been criticizing India’s skipper by branding his recent form on his lack of concentration or “brain-fade”.
+The former player might have spoken too soon that Virat Kohli’s aggressive approach had rubbed on to the other members of the Indian team in a wrong way.

 “The team wanted to prove themselves”- Virat Kohli

 With a paltry score of 188 to defend, Indians had a tough task to restrict the in-form Australian batsmen.
 Earlier KL Rahul who scored 90(205) had been anchoring the first innings of the once again disappointing Indian lineup who were ripped through by a brilliant spell from Nathan Lyon (8/50).

 Economic performances from Steven’O’Keefe and Mitchell Starc helped restrict Indians for 189 on the first day itself.
 On the counter, Australia racked up 276 with valuable scores from Matt Renshaw 60(196), Shaun Marsh 66(197), and 40(113) from Mathew Wade.
 However, a consistent bowling effort from Ravindra Jadeja (6/63) and an off-colored Ravichandran Ashwin, who’s major strike was the dismissal of David Warner, was enough to limit the Australian lead to 92 runs after the round-up of first innings.